 An electric grid that relies more on solar power and less on fossil fuels can deliver electricity to all customers at a less volatile cost.
 With solar energy as a significant energy source, consumers would experience much less fossil-fuel related volatility in the price of electricity.
-61 Rooftop solar panels also capture the most solar energy during sunny, hot periods of high electricity demand when the cost of producing electricity is normally the highest - saving money for all consumers on their power bills.
-By capturing the most solar energy during heat waves, solar power can also insulate communities against blackouts.62
+Rooftop solar panels also capture the most solar energy during sunny, hot periods of high electricity demand when the cost of producing electricity is normally the highest - saving money for all consumers on their power bills.
+By capturing the most solar energy during heat waves, solar power can also insulate communities against blackouts.

 With smart public policies and declining prices, more and more people have the opportunity to benefit from solar energy, including low-income households and those living in multi-family housing.
 Low income families participating in California's Single-Family Affordable Solar Homes program, for example, cut their monthly electricity bills by 80 percent on average.
-63 In multi-family homes, programs that allow for "virtual net metering" can distribute the benefits of one solar installation to multiple families in a housing complex.
-Virtual net metering enables shared, community solar projects that allow those who are unable to install solar panels on their own properties or live in multi-family homes to "go solar."64 electric grid.
+In multi-family homes, programs that allow for "virtual net metering" can distribute the benefits of one solar installation to multiple families in a housing complex.
+Virtual net metering enables shared, community solar projects that allow those who are unable to install solar panels on their own properties or live in multi-family homes to "go solar."

+Using more distributed solar power for U.S. electricity production would also result in a more efficient electric grid.
 Five to eight percent of the electricity transmitted over long-distance transmission lines is lost between its production at power plants and final consumption - distributed solar energy avoids these losses by generating electricity at or near the location where it is used.
 This allows more energy to go straight into homes, and avoids high-cost investments in expanding transmission capacity.